-ID Quality statement title Description 5.2 Desmoplastic/neurotropic melanoma The MDM discusses the potential role of radiation treatment to improve local control in patients with desmoplastic/neurotropic melanoma.
-5.3 Sentinel node biopsy technique SNB staging is offered to patients with T1b or thicker melanoma who could benefit from the procedure and is performed by surgeons trained and experienced in the technique.
+ID Quality statement title Description 5.3 Sentinel node biopsy technique SNB staging is offered to patients with T1b or thicker melanoma who could benefit from the procedure and is performed by surgeons trained and experienced in the technique.
 SNB in melanoma is carried out using triple localisation with preoperative lymphoscintigraphy and SPECT scan.
 Intra-operative localisation is performed with blue dye and a gamma probe.
-5.4 Therapeutic/Completion lymphadenectomy An oncological therapeutic lymphadenectomy is offered to all patients with macroscopic nodal disease or a completion lymphadenectomy for SNB-positive patients with 5 mm of disease after appropriate staging and discussion at a melanoma MDM.
-5.5 Adjuvant therapy All patients with resected stage III/IV melanoma or stage II B or C melanoma are: discussed at a melanoma MDM considered for adjuvant radiotherapy and/or adjuvant systemic treatment or enrolment in clinical trials.
+5.4 Therapeutic/Completion lymphadenectomy An oncological therapeutic lymphadenectomy is offered to all patients with clinically evident nodal disease after appropriate staging and discussion at a melanoma MDM.
+5.5 Adjuvant and neoadjuvant therapy All patients with resected stage III/IV melanoma or stage II (B or C) melanoma are: discussed at a melanoma MDM (if management decisions are not straightforward) considered for adjuvant radiotherapy and/or adjuvant systemic treatment or enrolment in clinical trials. neoadjuvant therapy (i.e., systemic treatment prior to curative intent surgery) is a rapidly evolving area for locally advanced melanoma.
+Enrolment into clinical trial should be encouraged.
 5.6 Patients with loco-regionally recurrent, locally advanced and stage IV melanoma Patients with loco-regionally recurrent, locally advanced or stage IV melanoma are seen or discussed by melanoma specialists experienced in the care of melanoma patients and part of a melanoma MDM.
 6.1 Clinical follow-up and surveillance Follow-up is carried out by a health care professional experienced in melanoma diagnosis and management.
 The health care professional may be a specialist, GP, nurse practitioner or a combination working in conjunction with the patient and their family/whānau.
 6.2 Patient self-examination Patient self-examination is taught and is an integral part of melanoma follow-up.
+6.3 Follow-up cross-sectional imaging Follow-up cross-sectional imaging (CT or PET-CT) is determined by stage, symptoms/clinical findings and suitability for therapy.
+Oligometastasis may be resectable or treated with radiotherapy.
+Asymptomatic metastases may be appropriate for immunotherapy with a curative intent.
+In New Zealand access to this is dependent on radiologically evaluable unresectable or metastatic disease.
+If patient factors/co-morbidities deem patients unfit for any further treatment, do not perform routine staging.
+6.4 Ultrasound imaging of draining nodal basins US imaging of the draining nodal basins(s) can be considered in a select group of patients, in conjunction with routine clinical follow-up $\pm$ cross-sectional imaging as per TNM stage.